First 7 jurors are chosen for Trump's hush money criminal trial; 11 more still needed

 Eleven more people still must be sworn in before opening statements begin as early as next week in the first criminal trial of a former commander in chief.
 It's a moment of reckoning for Trump, who has tried to put off his prosecutions until after the November election and casts himself as the victim of a politically motivated justice system.

-The methodical process unfolding in the Manhattan courtroom highlights the unprecedented challenge of finding people who can fairly judge the polarizing defendant in the city where he built his real estate empire before becoming president in 2016.
+The methodical process unfolding in the Manhattan courtroom highlights the challenge of finding people who can fairly judge the polarizing defendant in the city where he built his real estate empire before being elected president in 2016.
+Even so, jury selection moved more quickly than expected Tuesday afternoon.
+It was set to resume Thursday.

 On his way out of the courthouse, Trump stopped in the hallway to rail against the case to reporters, accusing the judge of “rushing” the trial.